Process and supply chain

 And so to today.
 I’m experimenting with colour and putting back in some texture once melted, it becomes a smooth thing.
 Final pieces are kilned and reworked by hand, sometimes ten or more times, before I make a hanging loop and fuse for the final time.

-The glass I use is made by Bullseye Glass Co. in Portland, Oregon, a family-run company started in 1974.
+The majority of glass I use is made by Bullseye Glass Co. in Portland, Oregon, a family-run company started in 1974.
 They produce beautiful artisan glass, mouth-blown and hand-rolled.
-Bullseye work tirelessly to reduce emissions and protect their local environment.
+Bullseye work hard to reduce emissions and protect their local environment.
 They very recently won the Coolest Thing to be Made in Oregon.
-I voted all the way from Cornwall, so I am very pleased for them.
-One day I will visit.
+I voted all the way from Cornwall.
+One day it would be great to visit.